nicinabox/boxcar/docs/install.md

 ### What gets installed?

 In order to compile some software (Ruby, etc), we need to bring unRAID up to a higher baseline.
 The following are Slackware packages installed when you run the Boxcar installer.
 Other distros have something similar under a package like `dev-tools` or `build-essential`.
-These packages will be installed in /boot/extra for reuse on reboot.
+These packages will be installed in /boot/extra.

 * ncurses (5.9)
 * glibc (2.13)